pknell/gitlab-terraform/blog.md

 your GitLab Pipeline Jobs can use any of these when they use the shell executor.
 With the docker executor, you'd need an image that contains the tools.
 It's easy to create such an image, and it's a good idea, but it's an extra step.
-For this tutorial, we'll merely use the shell.
+For this tutorial, we'll use the Shell Executor.
 We'll have to make sure our job (in the .gitlab-ci.yaml file) specifies a tag, either "terraform" or "awscli", in order for the runner to know to use the shell runner--otherwise it'll use docker.
 This is because the shell runner has the argument "--tag-list terraform,awscli" whereas the docker runner does not.